Bailey v. Alabama: Alonzo Bailey

 Alonzo Bailey was an African American from Alabama who agreed to work for The Riverside Company for one year at $12 per month.
 He received an advance of $15.
 After working for a little over a month he stopped work but did not refund any money.
-According to Alabama law such refusal to work and refund the money was prima facie evidence of intent to defraud.
-The evidence presented against Bailey at trial was testimony that he stopped working, without cause, failed to repay the $15 advanced to him and that he was a Black man.
+According to the state law, quitting after receiving an advance was taken as prima facie evidence of intent to defraud.